MooreThreads/Moore-AnimateAnyone/README.md

 # 🤗 Introduction

+**update** 🏋️🏋️🏋️ We release our training codes!!
+Now you can train your own AnimateAnyone models.
+See [here](#train) for more details.
+Have fun!

-**update**：🔥🔥🔥We launch a HuggingFace Spaces demo of Moore-AnimateAnyone at [here](https://huggingface.co/spaces/xunsong/Moore-AnimateAnyone)!!
+**update**：🔥🔥🔥 We launch a HuggingFace Spaces demo of Moore-AnimateAnyone at [here](https://huggingface.co/spaces/xunsong/Moore-AnimateAnyone)!!

 This repository reproduces [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone).
 To align the results demonstrated by the original paper, we adopt various approaches and tricks, which may differ somewhat from the paper and another [implementation](https://github.com/guoqincode/Open-AnimateAnyone).